denis-stepanov/advent-db/README.md

 It is recommended (but not required) to keep already processed jingle WAV files around in the case fingerprinting needs to be reexecuted.
 You can re-submit the entire folders many times; Dejavu will recognize and skip records which have already been submitted.

-(optional) At this point you can run AdVent again and press `Play` in Audacity; AdVent should now recognize the track:
+(optional) At this point you can undo your changes in Audacity (press Ctrl-Z twice), run AdVent again and press `Play` in Audacity; AdVent should now recognize the track:

 ```